mtribaldos/ansible-for-pythonistas-talk/PITCHME.md

 #### Role definitions

 - Created by ourselves, or
-- Imported from Ansible Galaxy.
-Ready to use:
+- Imported from Ansible Galaxy:

 ```bash
 $ ansible-galaxy install username.rolename